Hagop Kevorkian: Philanthropy

-The Brooklyn Art Museum's Kevorkian Gallery displays the Assyrian reliefs he donated to the institution.
+The Brooklyn Museum's Kevorkian Gallery displays the Assyrian reliefs he donated to the institution.

 After Kevorkian's death, his foundation established the Kevorkian Chair of Iranian Studies at Columbia University.
 New York University has a center named after him that houses its Middle Eastern studies department and library.
 The Hagop Kevorkian Center for Near Eastern Studies at New York University was created in 1966 to foster the interdisciplinary study of the modern and contemporary Middle East and to enhance public understanding of the region.

 He was a major benefactor of the University of Pennsylvania Museum of Archaeology and Anthropology.
 Ninety-nine objects in the Penn Museum collections came from Kevorkian, either through purchase or, later, donation.
 He established a fund, the Kevorkian Fund, in the 1950s, which funded the expeditions of the University of Pennsylvania to Hasanlu, a site in northwest Iran inhabited from the 6th millennium BC, which Dr. Robert J. Dyson Jr., excavated.
 After his death the Kevorkian Fund also supported a visiting lectureship in Iranian art and archaeology and an international speaker series at the Penn Museum.